jondavid-black/food/docs/_posts/2025-11-24-dirty_rice.md

 1. Once the rice is done, let cool for a few minutes and then fold in the parsley.
 Set aside.
 1. Dice the onions and bell peppers.
 Slice the celery.
 1. Brown the ground beef and hot sausage in a good size pan.
-1. Add the vegatable and cook until they start to soften, about 5 minutes.
+1. Add the vegetable and cook until they start to soften, about 5 minutes.
 1. Mix in garlic, cayenne, thyme, oregano, salt, pepper, and cajun seasoning.
 Cook for 1-2 minutes.
-1. Sift in the flour and stir well to combine, coatign the meat and vegatables.
+1. Sift in the flour and stir well to combine, coating the meat and vegetables.
 Cook for another 1-2 minutes.
 1. Add the remaining chicken broth and bay leaves.
 Scrape and combine any fond from the pan.
 Simmer for another 5-10 minutes.
 1. Fold in rice and parley mixture.
 Simmer for 5 more minutes and then serve.